Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

 Intuitively, this corresponds to assuming it is a coin flip which model will perform better at each time point and location, and we would like to test whether each location's ``coin'' is fair or not.
 We can then formulate our null and alternative hypotheses for each location $l$ as follows:

 Thus, our overall test for significance is for the global null hypothesis $H_0 = \cap_{l=1}^{3274} H_{0,l}$.
-Specifically, we calculate a p-value for each $H_{0,l}$, and then we check whether any of these p-values is below a Bonferroni-corrected threshold of $0.05/3274=1.53\times10^{-5}$, where 3274 refers to the number of locations.
+We calculate a p-value for each $H_{0,l}$, and then we check whether any of these p-values is below a Bonferroni-corrected threshold of $0.05/3274=1.53\times10^{-5}$, where 3274 refers to the number of locations.
 In fact, the minimum p-values for this test with precipitation and regression alike are far below this threshold ($1.68\times10^{-10}$ and $4.42\times10^{-24}$, respectively).
-This allows us to reject the global null hypothesis for both temperature and precipitation, and we conclude that including the full ensemble in our stacked model significantly outperforms including just the ensemble average.}
+This allows us to reject the global null hypothesis for both temperature and precipitation, and we conclude that including the full ensemble in our stacked model significantly outperforms including just the ensemble mean.

-\paragraph{Learning when to trust each ensemble member} We consider the hypothesis that there is a set of $k$ ensemble members that are always best.
+\paragraph{Sensitivity to ensemble formulation} We consider the hypothesis that there is a set of $k$ ensemble members that are always best.
 To test this hypothesis, we use a training period to identify which $k$ members perform best for each location, and then during the test period, compute the average of only these $k$ ensemble members.
-The performance of this approach depends on $k$, the number of ensemble members we allow to be designated ``good,'' but the performance for any $k$ never exhibited a significant improvement over the ensemble average.
+The performance of this approach depends on $k$, the number of ensemble members we allow to be designated ``good.'' \new{We have not found that} the performance for any $k$ exhibits a significant improvement over the ensemble mean.